 If you decide to invest in a gas heater, check to see if the gas supply line will support it.
 If the old gas line isn’t sufficient, you’ll need to upgrade that as well (and add that cost in to your system estimate.)

-Also, a gas tankless water heater must be ventilated, and if you are putting it into a space that previously held a tank water heater, you might have to retrofit the space for adequate ventilation.
+Also, a gas tankless heater must be ventilated, and if you are putting it into a space that previously held a tank heater, you might have to retrofit the space for adequate ventilation.

 Gas or Electric: Which is Right for Me?